 One of the major categories of cancer treatment methodologies, chemotherapy is the use of anticancer drugs or chemotherapeutic agents that inhibit mitosis of the cancerous cells.
 The intracellular poisons are infused into the body via various methods.
 The following session of the Cancer Therapy Conference shall involve how to enhance the methods of the chemo regime such that the side-effects can be minimized.

-This strategy is generally used along with other treatments if the hormones interfere with cancer.
+This strategy is generally used along with other treatments if the hormones interfere with the cancer.
 Also known as Endocrine therapy, its administration methods can be oral vaccination or surgical depending on the type of cancer.
-This session of the Oncology Conference will be about how organ removal or hormonal blockage affects people and advancements in the scientific field about reducing its side effects.
+This session of the Cancer Therapy 2021 Conference will be about how organ removal or hormonal blockage affects people, and advancements in the scientific field about reducing its side effects.

 A therapeutic strategy in which apoptosis-inducing transgenes are introduced into the cancerous cells, i.e. cell suicide is promoted into the cells that turn cancerous.
 Current cancer treatments create profound iatrogenic consequences.
-In this Cancer Therapy Conference, the point to be discussed is the adverse effects of the treatments that still remain, as the serious problems that practicing physicians have to cope with in clinical practice.
-Although non-specific cytotoxic agents constitute an effective treatment modality against cancer cells, they also tend to kill normal, quickly dividing cells.
-Suicide gene therapy is a new milestone in the medical world of cancer treatment that seems to have a promising future.
+In this Cancer Therapy Conference the point to be discussed is the adverse effects of the treatments that still remain, as the serious problems that practicing physicians have to cope with in clinical practice.

 Transplantation of Stem Cells does not literally act “against” cancer; instead, they help recover the ability to produce stem cells after treatment with very high doses of radiation therapy, chemotherapy, or both.
 HCT (Haematopoietic Stem Cell Transplantation) is considered to be a lifesaving procedure in recent times.
 Thus, how to improvise the method for the betterment of the patients suffering from this lethal disease is a major concern and is to be a hot topic at the Oncology Conference.